supsm/MCPPPP/README.md

 ## TLDR
 **Windows**: download `MCPPPP-windows.exe` from releases and double click on it.
 **Mac**: download `MCPPPP-mac.tar.gz` from releases and double click on it.
 A file named `MCPPPP-mac` should appear in the same location.
 Double click on it.
-**Linux**: download `MCPPPP-linux` (no gui) or `MCPPPP-linux-gui`.
+**Linux**: download `MCPPPP-linux-cli` (no gui) or `MCPPPP-linux` (has gui).
 Make it executable and run it.

 ## Use
-Newly compiled binaries for linux, windows, and mac can be found in the repo in the `bin` directory.
-They may not be stable, and may not contain things from the latest commit.
-However, these are guaranteed to not immediately crash or have some obvious error.
+Newly compiled binaries for linux, windows, and mac can be found as build artifacts.
+Note that they may not be stable and may not work properly.
 I will add releases when I feel it is stable enough.
+To access build artifacts, head to the [compile](https://github.com/supsm/MCPPPP/actions/workflows/compile.yml) page, click on the top result, then scroll down to artifacts.
+Download the artifact corresponding to your system, then unzip it.
-`MCPPPP-windows.exe`, `MCPPPP-mac.tar.gz`, and `MCPPPP-linux-gui` will contain a gui.
+`MCPPPP-windows.exe`, `MCPPPP-mac.tar.gz`, and `MCPPPP-linux` will contain a gui.
-`MCPPPP-linux`, `MCPPPP-windows-cli`, and `MCPPPP-mac-cli` do not contain a gui.
+`MCPPPP-windows-cli`, `MCPPPP-mac-cli.tar.gz`, and `MCPPPP-linux-cli` do not contain a gui.
 There is additional information below (Section **CLI**)

 If a folder already contains the output directories (such as `assets/fabricskyboxes`), it will be skipped.
 If you want to re-convert this pack, delete the directory.
 MCPPPP will try to be as least invasive as possible, and will only modify these folders.
 More detailed instructions below